Ojeechan/RealTimeGraphicsPlayGround/README.md

 # Entry Point
 The application starts at [src/main.cpp](https://github.com/Ojeechan/RealTimeGraphicsPlayground/blob/develop/src/main.cpp).

-If you're interested in the code, feel free to start from there.
+If you're interested in the code, feel free to reference from there.

 # Explored Topics
 - Vulkan